saadalee7/CLI-Projects/README.md

 Develop a simple command line student management system using TypeScipt, Node.js, Inquirer and Chalk.
 Run the following command to experience a CLI program: npx @saadalee7/student-management-system
+# Word Counter
+Develop a simple command line word counter using TypeScipt, Node.js, Inquirer and Chalk.
+Run the following command to experience a CLI program: npx @saadalee7/word-counter